FireCoderAI/firecoder/README.md

 ## Getting Started

-1. Download the extensions for FireCoder.
+1. Download the [vscode extension](https://marketplace.visualstudio.com/items?itemName=FireCoder.firecoder) for FireCoder.
 2. Wait for Server and Model Download.
 3. Start coding with the assistance of our AI-driven features.